 26 - 28 June 2017

-In June 2017, scientists, industry representatives and doctoral students from all the partner regions came together at the Ludwig Bölkow Campus near Munich to discuss Green Aerospace topics.
+In June 2017, scientists, industry representatives and PhD students from all partner regions congregated at the Ludwig Bölkow Campus near Munich to discuss Green Aerospace topics, an event organized by Munich Aerospace.

 Speakers: Professor Klaus Drechsler (TUM/Munich Aerospace), Dr Frank Anton (Siemens), Professor Hany Moustapha/Professor Francois Garnier (ETS Montreal), Hans Steininger (MT Aerospace), Professor Fernando Catalano (University of Sao Paulo), Davina di Cara (ESA), Professor Oskar Haidn (TUM), Dr Fassi Kafyeke (Bombardier), Johannes Stuhlberger (Airbus), Professor Udo Helmbrecht (ENISA/UniBw/Munich Aerospace), Professor Markus Rapp (DLR), Dr. Japie Engelbrecht (Stellenbosch University), Professor Suresh Menon (GeorgiaTech).